lunardidev/angular-login/README.md

 # angular-login
-User Authentication (login and signup) using AngularJS and PHP
+User Authentication (signup, login, logout) using angularJS, php and mysql

 ## [Demo Online](http://dev.fetmobile.net/angular-login/#/)

-This is a simple and responsive user authentication web App built with AngularJS.
+This is a simple and responsive user authentication webapp built with angularJS.
 It use Sass CSS which makes it easy to modify.

-## Introduction to the important files:

-- ".bowerrc": is used for config Twitter Bower

-- "bower.json": is the JSON file of Twitter Bower

-- "Gruntfile.js": is the configure file of Grunt.
-It is used to configure or define tasks and load Grunt plugins.

-- "package.json": is the JSON file of Grunt.
-This file is used by npm to store metadata for projects published as npm modules.
-You will list grunt and the Grunt plugins your project needs as devDependencies in this file.

-- "test/phpnit/composer.json": is used for config phpUnit

-- "test/karma.conf.js": is used for config karma for test javascript (tasks).

 ## Automation with Grunt
 Grunt is a JavaScript task runner (Automation), save yourself from repetitive tasks.